 "Go Local" Resources for Independent Business Advocates

-This library supplements our 2012 primer "Building Buy Local Campaigns that Shift Culture and Spending," and may also serve as an introduction to many studies, publications, films and organizations of interest to independent business advocates.
-The headers correspond to the guide's sections and phrases in quotes correspond to passages in the primer (we added some other relevant resources).
+This library supplements our popular primer "Building Buy Local Campaigns that Shift Culture and Spending," (free upon request) and serves as an introduction to many studies, publications and organizations of interest to independent business and localization advocates.
+The headers correspond to the guide's sections and phrases in quotes correspond to passages (the pdf version of the primer is hyperlinked).

 New: In response to reader requests, we created "Come in We're Local" window decals and free web stickers like that on the primer cover.
-Please note: the phrase "Come in We're Local" is an AMIBA trademark.
-It may not be used without permission.
+Note: the phrase "Come in We're Local" is a registered trademark and may not be used without written permission.